How to Cancel Your GoDaddy Pro Account: 5 Simple Steps

 If you have domains or other services to transfer, now’s the time to initiate those processes.
 Export any remaining data, client contact information, or project files you might need later.
 For users building their own directory websites, our how to build wordpress directory guide can help you create independent client management solutions.

 Did you receive the confirmation email?
 If not, what’s your next move?
-Check your spam folder first, then contact GoDaddy support if the email doesn’t arrive within a few hours.
+Check your spam folder first (GoDaddy emails sometimes get filtered), then contact GoDaddy support if the email doesn’t arrive within a few hours.
+Don’t assume the cancellation went through without that confirmation.

 What Happens After Cancellation